Polight/lego/README.md

 ## How Does LEGO Work?

-LEGO (_Lightweight Embedded Gluten-free Objects_) is a base class that you extend and provide you with methods to use ♻️ reactive and 🏡 **native web-components** that are easy to digest 🌱 for your browser.
+LEGO (_Lightweight Embedded Gluten-free Objects_) is a base class that you extend and provide you with methods to use ♻️ reactive and 🏡 **native Web Components** that are easy to digest 🌱 for your browser.

 A small CLI in NodeJS come along to build 🚀 your component.
 There's no [Vite](https://vitejs.dev/) nor other 3rd parties, it's [just an interpreter of ±180 lines of readable code](https://github.com/Polight/lego/blob/master/src/compiler/transpiler.js).